BinaryQuantumSoul/neo-lang/README.md

 1. The prompt can be found [here](prompt.txt).
 Simply copy-paste it inside a LLM chat bot.
 You should then talk with the agent to ask it to change the grammar the alphabet or anything about the language.
-You can use the transliteration for converting to other alphabets to :)
+You can use the transliteration for converting to other alphabets too :)

 2. Then copy-paste the generated YAML to a file and download the [main](main.py) python file.
 3. Then you can try your language with